dd32/td-gh-ex/readme.txt

 * by the Catch Themes team, http://catchthemes.com/

 == ABOUT Catch Flames ==
-Catch Flames is a Simple, Clean, Lightweight, Box Shaped Full-Width responsive WordPress theme that automatically adapts to the screen's size, ensuring that your content is always displayed beautifully no matter what device visitors are using.
+Catch Flames is a Simple, Clean, Lightweight, Box Shaped Full-Width responsive WordPress theme that automatically adapts to the screen's size, ensuring that your content is displayed beautifully no matter what device visitors are using.
 Catch Flames is wider, bigger and looks luxuriously spacious.
-It uses Three Columns Layout as it's default layout and can be changed to Two Columns or One Column as per your need.
-This theme can be consider as the successor of our popular Catch Box theme, as this theme is well crafted after numerous feedback from our existing users.
-It is based in HTML5, CSS3 and very own Catch Themes easy to use Theme Options panel, which make this theme highly customizable and flexible.
-Make your beautiful yet professional website in no time.
-This theme is translation ready.
+It uses Three Columns Layout as its default layout and can be changed to Two Columns or One Column as per your need.
+This theme can be considered as the successor of our popular theme Catch Box, as it has been further carefully crafted keeping in mind the concerns and adaptation possibilities requested by our existing CatchBox users.
+Catch Flames is based on HTML5, CSS3 and Catch Themes' very own easy to use Theme Options panel, all of which make it highly customizable and flexible.
+Put together your beautiful, yet professional website in no time.
+This theme is translation ready and currently translated in Brazilian Portuguese.
 Check out Theme Instructions at http://catchthemes.com/theme-instructions/catch-flames/, Support at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/catch-flames/

 Note: If you are familiar with Catch Box, you will easily be able to access the back-end modules of Catch Flames and be able comfortably use its features.